 Ireland Test and one-day team captain William Porterfield said it will be a memorable occasion.

 It’s matches like these that players dream about – to play at Lord’s in 2017 in a one-day match was special, but to play a Test will be truly memorable.

 "Our first Test against Pakistan in May was an historic occasion but has only served to increase the players’ hunger to challenge themselves again in this arena."

-Ireland were granted full membership by the International Cricket Council last year and played a historic first test against Pakistan last May.
+Ireland were granted full membership by the International Cricket Council last year and played a

 The Test against England will be preceded by a one-day international between the sides on May 3, 2019.